ryanv404/themux/README.md

 # themux

-A commandline app written in Rust for setting the color theme of a Termux terminal.
+A simple command-line app for setting the color theme of a Termux terminal.

 Contains 247 built-in color themes.

 ## Usage